g4edge/pyg4ometry-bitbucket/docs/source/pythonscripting.rst

 ---------

 As with solids materials are defined in a similar way to Geant4 C++.
-Python does not have overloaded contrcutors, so unique signatures are needed, in constrast to Geant4.
+Python does not have overloaded constructors, so unique signatures are needed, in contrast to Geant4.

-To define a material from the Geant4 predefined materials
+To define a material from the Geant4 predefined (e.g. NIST) materials

 .. code-block :: python
    :emphasize-lines: 2-3